 Monta Loma has a very active and involved community association, which holds several annual social events as well as having its own Community Emergency Response Team (CERT).
 The Monta Loma Neighborhood Association was the recipient of the 2010 Elizabeth Anabo BRICC Award from the Silicon Valley Community Foundation.
-The MLNA is also a member of the United Neighborhoods of Santa Clara County (UNSCC).

 Access and Schools in Monta Loma